-The chart on the right is a projection of the fund balance account for the General Fund for this fiscal year.
-Total Fund Balance is decreasing by \$3,057,264 as a result of the expected use of \$1,570,826 of reserved and designated funds and the \$1,486,438 decrease of undesignated funds.
+The chart on the right is the fund balance account for the General Fund for this fiscal year.
+It includes all of the fund balance components including those amounts listed as Reserved Fund Balance, such as, Encumbrances, Debt Service, and Protested Taxes; the Unreserved Fund Balance items that include Designated Fund Balance components, such as, Capital Projects, Council Strategic Goals, TIF Distributions; and the Undesignated Fund Balance.
+Total Fund Balance is decreasing by \$2,269,048 as a result of the decrease of reserved funds of \$785,193 and the \$1,483,855 decrease of unreserved funds.

-Projected Unreserved Fund Balance - June 30
+Projected Undesignated Fund Balance - June 30